cocur/slugify/README.md

 --------

 - Removes all special characters from a string.
-- Provides custom replacements for German, French, Spanish, Russian, Ukrainian, Polish, Czech, Latvian, Greek, ~~Esperanto~~¹ and Arabian special characters.
+- Provides custom replacements for German, French, Spanish, Russian, Ukrainian, Polish, Czech, Latvian, Greek, Esperanto¹, Arabian and Vietnamese special characters.
 Instead of removing these characters Slugify approximates them (e.g., `ae` replaces `ä`).
 - No external dependencies.
 - PSR-4 compatible.
 - Compatible with PHP >= 5.3.3 and [HHVM](http://hhvm.com).
 - Integrations for [Symfony2](http://symfony.com), [Silex](http://silex.sensiolabs.org), [Laravel](http://laravel.com) and [Twig](http://twig.sensiolabs.org).

-¹ Some Esperanto transliterations were conflicting with others.
-We will add some kind of support for in a future version.
+¹ Some Esperanto transliterations conflict with others.
+You need to enable the Esperanto ruleset to use these transliterations.

 Installation
 ------------